chochain/weForth/README.md

 # weForth - Web eForth with WASM

-WebAssembly enpowered eForth on web browsers, is it faster? is portable?
+WebAssembly enpowered eForth on web browsers.
+Is it faster?
+Is it more portable?

 Well, the result is pretty exciting!
-It's about 3x faster than pure Javascript implementation and 5x slower than running on CPU natively.
+It's about 3x faster than pure Javascript implementation on a browser and at 1/5 speed on CPU compared to natively C/C++ compiled.
 On the portability end, though not exactly plug-and-play but with some minor alteration can make it web-eabled.
-Of course, updating DOM is a different feat.
+Of course, WASM has not integrate with the front-end well enough yet.
+So, updating DOM is a different feat.

 It brought me warm smiles to see eForth run in a browser.
 Better yet, straight from C/C++ code.
 Other popular scripting languages such as Python, Ruby are trending toward WASM/WASI implementation as well.
-However, without built-in compiler as Forth does, they will not likely to speed up much (i.e. stuck at 10~20x slower so far).
+However, without built-in compiler as Forth does, the VM-in-a-VM thing will not likely to speed up much (i.e. stuck at 10~20x slower so far).

 With WASM, the interoperability between different languages become a thing of the near future.
 Hopefully, a little bit more effort to compile word directly into WASM opcodes, to engage with WASI, to hookup the graphic front-end (i.g.
 SDL or WebGL), weForth can become a worthy scripting alternative for Web.